Convergence Headquarters

 Progress Report

 The timetable shows the current best estimate of document publication dates.
 The effective date of amendments and new standards is usually 6-18 months after publication date, although in setting an effective date the Board considers all relevant factors.
 In appropriate circumstances, early adoption of new standards will be allowed.
 Links to individual project pages are provided on the Work Plan section of IASB website.
-(IASB.org)
+(IFRS.org)

 The U.S. Financial Accounting Standards Board provides a schedule to help its constituents monitor the progress of and plan for their involvement in the Board’s standard setting activities.
 The schedule provides a current estimate of the publication dates of due process documents expected to be issued in the next 6 quarters.
 Links to individual project pages are provided in this section of the FASB’s website.
 (FASB.org)